eclipse-aspectj/aspectj/docs/developer/IDE.md

 [this chapter](https://www.eclipse.org/aspectj/doc/next/devguide/printable.html#antTasks) of the Development Environment Guide.

+### Command line

+If you wish to install AspectJ in a separate directory and use it from the command line without any extra build tools, feel free to download the **AspectJ installer**.
+It is and executable JAR installer.
+It requires Java and possibly admin rights, if e.g. under Windows you want to install AspectJ to _C:/Program Files/AspectJ_.
+You execute it from a command prompt via `java -jar installer-<version>.jar` and select your installation options.
+Then you add `<ASPECTJ_HOME>/bin` to your path and are good to go.
+You can now call tools like the Aspectj compiler `ajc`, the AspectJ documentation generator `ajdoc` (similar to Javadoc) or the AspectJ Browser `ajbrowser` from the command line.

+You can find older installer versions until 1.9.6 on the [AspectJ website](https://www.eclipse.org/aspectj/downloads.php), more recent ones are currently being hosted on the [AspectJ.dev website](https://aspectj.dev/maven/org/aspectj/installer/).

 ## Biased recommendation

 Feel free to be skeptical, because the author has both IDE and build tool biases, but I am recommending Maven as a build